-- Accessible parking permit for cars with disability placards
+- Accessible parking permit for cars with disability placards.

-- All shows accommodate wheelchairs, with designated viewing areas
+- All shows accommodate wheelchairs, with designated viewing areas.

-- Studio Tour accommodates standard wheelchairs and electric wheelchairs without transferring but not electric convenience vehicles (ECVs)
+- Studio Tour accommodates standard wheelchairs and electric wheelchairs without transferring but not electric convenience vehicles (ECVs).

 - All attractions have queues that can accommodate a wheelchair.

 - There is an elevator and tram to get to and from the Lower Lot.
-The line for the tram to take guests back up to the elevator is generally shortest in the morning and can range from 20 to 30 minutes in the afternoon, so plan accordingly.
+The line for the tram to take guests back up to the elevator is generally the shortest in the morning and can range from 20 to 30 minutes in the afternoon, so plan accordingly.

-- Accessible phones available throughout the park
+- Accessible phones are available throughout the park.

 - Look for designated wheelchair parking signs at attractions.